-Acknowledging the impact of anxiety and depression
+Acknowledging the impact of anxiety

 Encouraging the person to seek support is another key step.
 Suggest that you seek support together.
 For example, you could make an appointment for you both to see the person’s GP for a check-up.
 The person may not see this as a threatening or intrusive option.